 What should you know about medical malpractice?

 How widespread is medical malpractice in the U.S.?
 In the state of New York?
 Could you be at risk?
 What are your rights if you are harmed as the result of medical malpractice?
+How can a medical malpractice lawyer in Rochester help?

 WHAT DO THE STATISTICS TELL US ABOUT MEDICAL MALPRACTICE?